higorcazuza81/higorcazuza81/README.md

 ### 🚀 Featured Portfolio: Asymptora Data Lab

-This is my primary focus: a data engineering portfolio I develop with my wife and fellow Data Engineer, Janaína. **Asymptora** is our lab for implementing enterprise-grade, end-to-end data solutions on the cloud.
+This is my primary focus: a multi-cloud data engineering portfolio I develop with my wife and fellow Data Engineer, Janaína.
+Asymptora is our lab for implementing enterprise-grade, end-to-end data solutions, demonstrating our ability to master best practices on both AWS and Azure.

-Our current project involves building a complete data pipeline on AWS, fully provisioned with Terraform and orchestrated by Airflow.
-The goal is to demonstrate mastery over the core pillars of modern data platform engineering.
+Our projects involve building complete data pipelines, fully provisioned with Terraform and orchestrated by Airflow.
+The goal is to showcase our mastery over the core pillars of modern data platform engineering, agnostic of the cloud provider.

 ### **[➡️ Dive into the Asymptora Project Repository](https://github.com/Asymptora)**